Q. What is a Domain Name System (DNS) Service?

 Q. How does Amazon Route 53 provide high availability and low latency?

-Route 53 is built using AWS’s highly available and reliable infrastructure.
+Route 53 is built using Amazon Web Services highly available and reliable infrastructure.
 The distributed nature of our DNS servers helps ensure a consistent ability to route your end users to your application by circumventing any internet or network related issues.
 Route 53 is designed to provide the level of dependability required by important applications. using a Network of DNS servers, Route 53 is designed to automatically answer queries from the optimal location depending on network conditions.
 As a result, the service offers low query latency for your end users.

 Q. What are the DNS server names for the Amazon Route 53 service?